NCAA women's ice hockey tournament

 The annual NCAA women's ice hockey tournament—officially known as the National Collegiate Women's Ice Hockey Championship—is a college ice hockey tournament held in the United States by the National Collegiate Athletic Association to determine the top women's team in the NCAA.
-The 2020 championship was canceled due to the COVID-19 pandemic.

 Unlike most NCAA sports, women's ice hockey uses a modified version of the National Collegiate championship format, which means Division I and Division II teams compete against each other in the same tournament.

+The semifinals and championship game of the tournament are branded as the women's "Frozen Four", a reference to the NCAA's long-time branding of its basketball semi-finals as the "Final Four".

 Origins

 The NCAA championship of women's ice hockey began in 2001, although several universities had had women's teams established since the early 1970s.

 In 1965, the first collegiate women's ice hockey team in the United States was created at Brown University.
 In February 1966, the team, named the "Pembroke Pandas", played its first match.
 Their opponents were the Walpole Brooms, a non-collegiate team.
 The women's ice hockey program of Cornell University began in 1971.
 The Big Red team competed in its first match in 1972, which it won 4–3, against Scarborough.
 In 1972, they played eight matches and lost half, including two defeats against the Pembroke Pandas.
 Yale University made its debut in women's hockey on December 9, 1975.
-The University of Minnesota-Duluth, the University of New Hampshire, and the rest of the Ivy League schools have similar histories.
+The University of Minnesota Duluth, the University of New Hampshire, and the rest of the Ivy League schools have similar histories.

 In 1976, Brown University would host the first ever Ivy League women's ice hockey tournament.
 Competitors in the tournament included Princeton, Yale, and Cornell, which won the tournament.
 Women's ice hockey continued growth and acceptance continued through the early 1980s.
 In 1984, the Providence Friars won the inaugural ECAC women's ice hockey championship.

 In the 1997–98 season, the American Women's College Hockey Alliance (AWCHA) made its debut.
 It was financed by the United States Olympic Committee.
 This allowed for the first national women's ice hockey championship to occur, which was won by New Hampshire.
 The 1997–98 season also saw the creation of the Patty Kazmaier Award, designed to recognize the most remarkable women's collegiate ice hockey player every season.
 The AWCHA also conducted championships in 1999 and 2000, which were won by Harvard and Minnesota respectively.

 During the 1999–2000 season, WCHA joined the ECAC in an attempt to make women's ice hockey an NCAA sanctioned sport.
 In August 2000, the NCAA announced that it would set up a national division of women's ice hockey with a national championship at the end of every season, starting with the 2000–01 season.
-The Minnesota–Duluth Bulldogs won the inaugural tournament defeating the St. Lawrence Skating Saints 4-2 in the championship game.
+The Minnesota Duluth Bulldogs won the inaugural tournament defeating the St. Lawrence Skating Saints 4–2 in the championship game.